In full: The bombshell charges against Trump and his allies in Georgia RICO case

 The list of criminal counts itself was overshadowed only by the sheer number of individuals connected to Mr Trump who have now been charged.
 Every prominent member of Mr Trump’s legal team, including Rudy Giuliani, Jenna Ellis, Kenneth Chesebro, Sidney Powell and John Eastman are now under indictment, as is former White House chief of staff Mark Meadows.
 The list goes on to include a former publicist for the rapper Ye, better known as failed (two-time?) presidential contender Kanye West, as well as a currently-sitting member of the Georgia state Senate, Shawn Still.

-A total of nineteen people are charged in the indictment, with nearly three dozen undindicted co-conspirators also named.
+A total of nineteen people are charged in the indictment, with nearly three dozen unindicted co-conspirators also named.

 Mr Trump himself faces 13 criminal counts, including one he shares with every other defendant: A violation of Georgia’s Racketeer Influenced and Corrupt Organizations (RICO) statute, which charges those who take actions in service of a criminal enterprise.